 Educating people about the history and traditions of a country is the primary reason we have museums in the first place.
 They conserve important cultural specimens, artefacts, artworks and other items to boast about our past and help researchers dig deeper into history.
 Such museums, which primarily signify our tradition, should comprise things we, as a nation, can be proud of, rather than having internationally acclaimed artworks or sculptures.
 For instance, many national museums in Europe solely focus on preserving artefacts and artworks from the country and they are quite popular among international tourists.

 Having said that, the concept of a museum, in the modern era, has changed to a great extent.
 We now have aviation museums, war memorials, motor museums, computer museums, archaeological museums and the list goes on.
-To make these types of museum popular and useful, we have to have international collections.
-For instance, the Motor Museum in Australia has a collection from more than 20 countries and they serve their purpose just fine.
-Museums with international compilation often attract tourists and can be a great way to promote tourism.
+To make these types of museums popular and useful, we have to have international collections.
+For instance, the Motor Museum in Australia has a collection from more than 20 countries, and they serve their purpose just fine.

-To conclude, national and traditional museums should focus on nurturing national history and heritage but we also need museums with international collections to make it more functional and famous.
+To conclude, national and traditional museums should focus on nurturing national history and heritage, but we also need museums with international collections to make them more functional and famous.
 One does not necessarily diminish the necessity and usefulness of the other.

-Museums and art galleries help visitors better understand the role of history and important artworks, and preserve important collections at the same time.
-But many people opine that the collection should showcase only the artefacts and artworks of the host country.
-I disagree with this opinion since art is a medium to express thoughts and ideas beyond boundaries and history of nations are interconnected.
+Museums and art galleries help visitors better understand the role of history, showcase important artworks, and preserve significant items.
+But many people opine that the collection should include only the artefacts and artworks of the host country.
+I disagree with this opinion since art is a medium to express thoughts and ideas beyond boundaries, and the history of nations is interconnected.

-But art is an important medium of free expression and the history extends beyond the border.
+Art is an important medium of free expression, and history extends beyond the border.
 So the collection of a museum should not be confined to geographical boundaries.
-For example, "Mona Lisa" is a legendary artwork of Leonardo Da Vinci who was an Italian artist in the 15th century.
-Despite being an Italian, Da Vinci is an iconic genius for the whole world.
+For example, "Mona Lisa" is a legendary artwork by Leonardo Da Vinci who was an Italian artist in the 15th century.
+Despite being Italian, Da Vinci is an iconic genius for the whole world.
 Mona Lisa is now preserved at the Louvre Museum in France, and having this artwork and many other famous international paintings and sculptures, France can only boast of its fine collection that showcases masterpieces, great artworks and world history to the global audience.

-To conclude, museums and art galleries that have national artefacts and artworks besides having international collections are far rich and practical in exchanging cultural aspects.
+To conclude, museums and art galleries that have international artefacts and artworks besides having national collections are far rich and practical in exchanging cultural aspects and showcasing history.